-Lacy Foster Brandon Stafford

-lacy.foster@birdvilleschools.net brandon.stafford@birdvilleschools.net marlena.porter@birdvilleschools.net adrian.rosales@birdvilleschools.net

-Haltom High School

-Marlee Porter Adrian Rosales 817-547-6113 817-547-6087

-Richland High School

-Heather Penka Jared Whitmire 817-547-7506 817-547-7089

-heather.penka@birdvilleschools.net jared.whitemire@birdvilleschools.net

-Birdville ISD Athletics
+Brandon Stafford and Kelly Joe 817-547-8000 brandon.stafford@birdvilleschools.net kelly.joe@birdvilleschools.net Haltom High School Adrian Rosales and Derek Abell 817-547-6000 adrian.rosales@birdvilleschools.net derek.abell@birdvilleschools.net Richland High School Jared Whitmire and Hillary Avila 817-547-7000 jared.whitmire@birdvilleschools.net hillary.avila@birdvilleschools.net

-Pre-Participation Confidentiality
+Pre-Participation Confidentiality Protocol

-Protocol

-High School Athletic Trainers oversee and make sure the following guidelines are implemented for Campus Pre-Participation Student-Athlete Physicals
+High School Athletic Trainers oversee and make sure the following guidelines are implemented for Campus Pre-Participation Student- Athlete Physicals

-- All completed forms must be returned to the school's Athletic Trainers.
-Coaches do not collect paperwork - Papers will be given back directly to the student athlete at physicals registration.
-Information will not give to another student athlete or a coach. - Papers MUST stay with the student athlete until the physical is complete. - Any and all private information must be recorded in written form and not stated verbally. - After completion of the physicals the paperwork will be collected at checkout and filed.
-Again, coaches will not collect any paperwork. - For middle schools, all completed forms will be given to the Campus Athletic Coordinator once physicals are completed and should be filed in each student athlete's campus file. - Coaches who work each station of the PPE will dress professionally and act in a professional manner at all times. - All information is confidential and sensitive and will be treated as such.
+\All completed forms must be returned to the school's Athletic Trainers.
+Coaches do not collect paperwork

+\Papers will be given back directly to the student athlete at physical registration.
+Information will not be given to another student athlete or a coach.

+\Papers MUST stay with the student athlete until the physical is complete.

+\Any and all private information must be recorded in written form and not stated verbally.

+\After completion of the physicals the paperwork will be collected at checkout and filed.
+Again, coaches will not collect any paperwork.

+\For middle schools, all completed forms will be given to the Campus Athletic Coordinator once physicals are completed and should be filed in each student athlete's campus file.

+\Coaches who work at each station of the PPE will dress professionally and act in a professional manner at all times.

+\All information is confidential and sensitive and will be treated as such.